w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

-If your bonded balance did not back any validators in the last
+If your bonded balance did not back any validators for a [pre-determined period](../general/constants-variables.md#bounty-duration), you are eligible to perform fast unstaking.
-{{ polkadot: <RPC network="polkadot" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :kusama }}
-days, you are eligible to perform fast unstaking.
 The [staking dashboard](https://staking.polkadot.cloud/#/overview) will automatically check if you qualify.
-For more information, visit the
-["Fast Unstake" section in this support article](https://support.polkadot.network/support/solutions/articles/65000169433-can-i-transfer-dot-without-unbonding-and-waiting-28-days-).
+For more information, visit the ["Fast Unstake" section in this support article](https://support.polkadot.network/support/solutions/articles/65000169433-can-i-transfer-dot-without-unbonding-and-waiting-28-days-).

 ## Why and Why not to Stake?